 Table - 3

-Programme Minimum Credit for Minimum Total
+Programme Minimum Credit for the courses Credit for Project Work Minimum Total Credits required

-the Courses Project work Credits required

 M.Tech.
 40 24 64

+M.Arch.
+36 24 60

 M.Sc.
 57 8 65

 MCA 93 8 101

 MBA 78 2 80

-e) For the elective courses, a student may be permitted by the Head of the Department (subject to the consent of the Teacher offering the said course concerned) to take a maximum of 2 elective courses from among the elective courses of other Post-Graduate programmes.
-Further, the teacher has the "choice" not to offer the elective course if five or less than five students opt for the course.
+e.
+For the elective courses, a student may be permitted by the Head of the Department (subject to the consent of the Teacher offering the said course concerned) to take a maximum of 2 elective courses from among the elective courses of other Post-Graduate programmes.
+Further, the teacher has the "choice" not to offer the elective course if five or less than five students only have opted for the course.
 Similarly, an upper limit of sixty two students is fixed for elective courses.